RaptorDE/part-db_quicksearch_addon/README.md

 :white_check_mark: Multilingual (German and English)

+> [!NOTE]
+> New in version 1.1
+> * added icons and metadata for app shortcuts from Part-DB
+> * added links to images
+> * added Footer with link to GitHub and Part-DB
+> * added number of search results at the end of the table
+> * The URL to the Part-DB server no longer needs to be specified
+> * Automatic translation, based on the browser language

 ## Setup
 For the beginning I assume basic knowledge of HTML.
 I may expand the instructions in the future.